 - Students who break rules will discuss the incident with the appropriate staff member.
-Students will be redirected and given the opportunity to practice the expected behavior. - If a student receives a warning or warnings and continues to demonstrate severe/ inappropriate behavior, a parent/guardian contact will be made and consequences may be issued. - A tiered consequence for violation of the Code of Conduct considers severity, fact finding, and prior knowledge. - Consultation with Student Assistance Counselor/Psychologist. - Students may be suspended for violating the HIB policy or endangering the well-being of self or others.
+Students will be redirected and given the opportunity to practice the expected behavior. - If a student receives a few warnings or demonstrates severe/ inappropriate behavior, a parent/guardian contact will be made. - A tiered consequence for violation of the Code of Conduct considers severity, facts findings, and prior knowledge. - Consultation with Guidance Counselor/Student Assistance Counselor. - Students may be suspended for violating the HIB policy or endangering the well-being of self or others.

-If a student violates the Code of Conduct, they will be subject to disciplinary action.
+If a student violates this code, they will be subject to disciplinary action.
 Consequences depending on severity and prior interventions may include:

 - Teacher reprimand

 - Administrative reprimand

 - Parent conference

 - Community Service in the building

 - Restitution

 - Detention

 - In-school suspension

 - Out of School suspension

-- Saturday detention

 - Loss of an activity or privileges

 - For serious actions police notification

-Parental/ Guardian Appeal
+Parental/Guardian Appeal